-Mood stabilisers are psychiatric drugs that are licensed as part of the long-term treatment for:
+Mood stabilisers are a type of psychiatric drug.
+They are licensed to be used as part of the treatment for:

 Some of the individual drugs we call mood stabilisers are actually very different chemical substances from each other.
-But health care professionals often group them together, because they can all help to stabilise your mood if you experience problems with extreme highs, extreme lows, or mood swings between extreme highs and lows.
+But healthcare professionals often group them together, because they can all help to stabilise your mood if you experience problems with extreme highs or extreme lows.
+They can also help if you have mood swings between extreme highs and lows.

 "Lithium carbonate is the mood stabiliser that I'm on… Apart from the side effect of it making me really thirsty, I've found it has really evened me out, brought up my lows and made them not last as long and balanced the highs out, too."

 Some antipsychotic medications can be used as mood stabilisers, as part of the treatment for bipolar disorder.

 The National Institute for Health and Care Excellence (NICE), the organisation that produces guidelines on best practice in healthcare, has guidelines for treating bipolar disorder.
 These guidelines recommend using the following antipsychotics as mood stabilisers:

 The antipsychotic asenapine is also sometimes used as a mood stabiliser, as a treatment for mania.

 Some people assume that antidepressant drugs are also mood stabilisers.
 This may be because they can help to lift your mood if you're experiencing depression.